 I got optimistic and contacted local agents and started talking to locals in shops and on the street asking what is for sale.

 People just laughed at me telling me nobody is selling because prices can only go up.
-The agent just pitched me some horrifically overpriced, derelict real estate.
+The local agent just pitched me some horrifically overpriced, derelict real estate.

 Again, the real estate market has ran ahead of itself and is pricing in the success of Bukele’s reforms.